 - If you have one, bring your GPS from home (such as Garmin with the updated French map).
 It will save A LOT of time and frustration figuring out how the French GPS works.

-- A French Smartphone with WAZE and GOOGLE MAPS apps preloaded onto them is included in your package.
+- We highly recommend using WAZE or GOOGLE MAPS apps and will be happy to help you get familiar with them if you are not already a user at home.
 In our opinion, they are the best tools to navigate in France.